carlosmperilla/Learning-Cards/README.md

 - Dynamic and reactive cards.
 - Random and rechargeable images related to the word to learn.
 - Pagination of cards.
-- Rest API for handling greater control of the data.
+- Rest API for greater handling of the data.
 ---
 Aplicación web de aprendizaje de vocabulario mediante flashcard:
 - Interfaz minimalista y responsiva.